marianocamarzana/challengue-recipes/README.md

 ## Project description

 The project is developed in Spring Boot 2.7.17.RELEASE on Java 17.
-It exposes two Full REST services that allow queries on an H2 database, which is loaded with data obtained from spoonacular API
+It exposes two Full REST services that allow queries on an H2 database, which is loaded with data obtained from spoonacular API.

 ## Previous requirements